microchip-pic-avr-examples/dspic33-dsc-bootloader-code-examples/dspic33a_secure_boot/README.md

 ### Flash Region Erase Examples

-The examples within the flash_region_erase folder are intended to verify that an IRT region cannot be erased by non-IRT code and that the boot, executable, and keystore sections are locked to modification.
+The examples projects listed below are intended to verify that an IRT region cannot be erased by non-IRT code and that the boot, executable, and keystore sections are locked to modification.
 By modifying the boot loader code, developers can verify that if these regions are not switched to "locked until next reset" or are not IRT enabled regions, they can be unlocked and modified.
+These projects can be found in the flash_protection_examples folder.

 * bootEraseFlashProtection.X & keystoreEraseFlashProtection.X
     * Unlocks the region and erases a page from it.